panguccio/505MI-LAB/05_SQLI_OJS/report.md

 As seen in previous challenges, the application uses **SQLite** as DBMS.
 The information on the structure of the tables is therefore kept in the `sqlite_master` table.

-Simply by constructing a UNION select between `Products` and `sqlite_master` and the products table, the entire database schema can be obtained: ``UNION SELECT sql, "", "", null, null, null, null, null, null FROM sqlite_master--`.
+Simply by constructing a UNION select between `Products` and `sqlite_master`, the entire database schema can be obtained: ``UNION SELECT sql, "", "", null, null, null, null, null, null FROM sqlite_master--`.

 The resulting URL will be: